localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 tags: ['news']
 ---

 Parity has been a major concern for LocalStack since the very beginning.
 Our goal is to provide the best possible experience for cloud developer.

+**TODO**
+In general the nature of distributed cloud systems, like AWS, comes with a lot of complexity.
+As LocalStack runs on your local machine, certain implementation details are already simplfied.
+Further, some services can be fully emulated fairly easy, e.g., by CRUD functionality.

 Naturally we want to make sure that LocalStack is reliable - meaning that running the same commands against AWS and LocalStack results in the same outcome.
 Recently we have introduced some mechanics to ensure the parity of AWS and LocalStack increases steadily, and that the implemenation stays up-to-date.

 This approach includes weekly, automated updates of API stubs, which verifies the operation definitions of each service in LocalStack are compatible with the latest changes in `botocore`.